 Art.
 72 is an autonomous provision which exclusively governs the formal requirements of such transfers.
 The EPO registers a transfer of rights in respect of a pending European patent application (see A‑IV, 1.1.1, and J 10/93) in the European Patent Register on request, upon fulfilment of the prerequisites of Rule 22.
 The request is not deemed to have been filed until an administrative fee has been paid.
 The amount of the fee is determined by the latest schedule of fees and expenses of the EPO (see www.epo.org).

-Where a document is signed on behalf of a legal person, only such persons as are entitled to sign by law, by the legal person’s articles of association or equivalent or by a special mandate may do so.
+Where a document is signed on behalf of a legal person, only such persons as are entitled to sign by law, by the legal person's articles of association or equivalent or by a special mandate may do so.
 National law applies in that respect.
-In all cases, an indication of the signatory’s entitlement to sign, e.g. his/her position within the legal entity where the entitlement to sign results directly from such a position, is to be given.
-The EPO reserves the right to request documentary proof of the signatory’s authority to sign if the circumstances of a particular case necessitate this.
+In all cases, an indication of the signatory's entitlement to sign, e.g. his/her position within the legal entity where the entitlement to sign results directly from such a position, is to be given.
+The EPO reserves the right to request documentary proof of the signatory's authority to sign if the circumstances of a particular case necessitate this.
 Where the entitlement results from a special authorisation, this authorisation (a copy thereof, which need not be certified) has to be submitted in every case.
 The EPO will in particular examine whether the signatory is empowered to enter into a legally binding contract on behalf of the legal entity.
 As a general rule, the authorisation to represent a party in proceedings before the EPO within the meaning of Rule 152 EPC, be it an individual or a general authorisation, is not as such considered to empower the representative to enter into such a contract.

 If the evidence presented is found to be unsatisfactory, the EPO informs the party requesting the transfer accordingly, and invites it to remedy the stated deficiencies within a given time limit.